Coronavirus Employees' Help

 Bagging the best is all about the etiquette – you need to also give yourself and keep your eyes peeled.
 For a full step-by-step guide, see Freecycle & Freegle Tips.

 If you're after a bed or TV, eBay sellers often list bulky or heavy items as 'collection-only'.
-This limits the number of potential bidders, so serious bargains can be had. eBay doesn't let you search for collection-only so we built the free Local eBay Deals Mapper, iPhone App and Android App to locate 'em.
+This limits the number of potential bidders, so serious bargains can be had. eBay doesn't let you search for collection-only so we built the free Local eBay Deals Mapper to locate 'em.